Updated October 2022

 These are the qualities almost every employer will look for:

-- willing to continue learning, building your product knowledge, and developing a stronger tech support skillset
+- Willingness to continue learning, building your product knowledge, and developing a stronger tech support skillset

-- capable of working well under pressure, in a fast-paced environment
+- The ability to work well under pressure, in a fast-paced environment

-- can work independently, without a lot of supervision and assistance
+- The ability to work independently, without a lot of supervision and assistance

 Career Outlook & Salary for Helpdesk Analysts in Montreal